App package architectures

 |UWP Architecture||Desktop (x86)||Desktop (x64)||Desktop (ARM)||Mobile||Windows Mixed Reality and HoloLens||Xbox||IoT Core (Device dependent)||Surface Hub|

 Let’s talk about these architectures in more detail.

 Choosing x86 is generally the safest configuration for an app package since it will run on nearly every device.
 On some devices, an app package with the x86 configuration won't run, such as the Xbox or some IoT Core devices.
 However, for a PC, an x86 package is the safest choice and has the largest reach for device deployment.
 A substantial portion of Windows 10 devices continue to run the x86 version of Windows.

 This configuration is used less frequently than the x86 configuration.
 It should be noted that this configuation is reserved for desktops using 64-bit versions of Windows 10, UWP apps on Xbox, and Windows 10 IoT Core on the Intel Joule.

 The Windows 10 on ARM configuration includes desktop PCs, mobile devices, and some IoT Core devices (Rasperry Pi 2, Raspberry Pi 3, and DragonBoard).
 Windows 10 on ARM desktop PCs are a new addition to the Windows family, so if you are UWP app developer, you should submit ARM packages to the Store for the best experience on these PCs.

-To build your UWP application to natively target the ARM64 platform, you must have Visual Studio 2017 version 15.9 or later, or Visual Studio 2019.
+To build your UWP application to natively target the ARM64 platform, you must have Visual Studio 2017 version 15.9 or later.
 For more information, see this blog post.